pranoydev98/Chat-Web-App/readme.txt

--> A CHAT WEB application
+Chat Web App
--> A Node JS driven app
+-> Designed an intuitive and realtime chat web application using Node.js for seamless bidirectional messaging on the web.
--> Using Socket IO to make separate rooms for chat
+-> Implemented using socket.io as its web socket capability to build separate chatrooms, enhancing the experience.